DataDog/hiring-engineers/answers.md

 ### test.support.random Graph Snapshot
 ![](./screenshots/snapshot.png)

+Graph snapshots was one of my favorite features I utilized in the web app because

 * I took a snapshot of the test.support.random graph going above 0.9 and sent myself a notification.
 I liked the easy-to-use interface for pinpointing a specific segment of a graph and notifying a teammate about it.